Luke Burbank on taking "spring ahead" to the next level

 Longer and lighter days were supposed to save energy, reduce traffic accidents and help people become more active.
 Governments thought daylight saving time would save money.

-Gaining an hour of sleep as daylight saving time ends Sunday might sound like a win, but experts say "falling back" can disrupt our health.
-Here's some expert advice to help you cope.
+Gaining an extra hour of sleep as daylight saving time ends might sound like a win, but experts say "falling back" can have some health consequences.
+Here's some advice to help you cope.

 Daylight saving time for 2023 will end in early November with most Americans having to "fall back" for the biannual time change and turn their clocks back an hour.